grafana/writers-toolkit/docs/sources/style-guide/style-conventions/index.md

 {{%/* /admonition */%}}
 ```

-This warning appears in the published output as follows:
+On the published page, this warning renders as follows:

 {{% admonition type="warning" %}}
 By disabling authentication requirements, anyone can access your Grafana instance.